biometricITC/cPP-biometrics/input/Bio cPP.md

 Annex A explains how the TOE in cooperation with its environment protect biometric data in detail.

-Application note 31:

-ST author shall list all type of biometric data (e.g. template) stored in the file system in the assignment.

 ## 10. Extended Component Definitions
 This appendix contains the definitions for the extended requirements that are used in the cPP, including those used in chapter 8 and 9.